 The human brain contains over 100 billion neurons, each connecting to thousands of other neurons in a network of unimaginable complexity.
 The extraordinary increase in cognitive ability that occurs during childhood is due largely to changes in these interconnections.
 Synaptic changes are driven by experience, through patterns of electrical activity in the brain that strengthen the desirable connections while weakening or removing those that are unwanted.

 Martha Constantine-Paton wants to understand how this process works at the level of individual neurons and their molecular components.
 By studying the visual system of developing animals, she has shown that a class of molecules known as NMDA receptors plays an essential role in setting the strength of synaptic connections in response to visual experience.
 Without these NMDA receptors, the visual system fails to undergo the normal tuning process that allows us to perceive the world in sharp detail.
-Constantine-Paton is now working to understand how exactly NMDA receptors control this process.
+Constantine-Paton is now working to understand how exactly NMDA receptors and other associated synaptic molecules control this process.

 From synapses to developmental disorders